Bicriteria Approximation Algorithms for Priority Matroid Median: Introduction

-Our primary motivations for studying $\pmatmed$ is the recent interest in \emph{fair clustering} in the broader context of algorithmic fairness.
-The goal of fair clustering problems is to capture and address social concerns in applications that rely on clustering procedures and algorithms.
+Another motivation for studying $\pmatmed$ is the recent interest in \emph{fair clustering} in the broader context of algorithmic fairness.
+The goal is to capture and address social concerns in applications that rely on clustering procedures and algorithms.
 Various notions of fair clustering have been proposed.
-One of the first formulations in fair clustering is due to Chierchetti et al. \cite{chierichetti2017fair}.
-In their formulation, called Fair $k$-Center, clients belong to one or more groups based on various attributes.
-The objective is to return a clustering of points where each chosen center services a representative number of clients from all groups.
-This notion of fairness was classified as one that seeks to achieve \emph{group} fairness, since the result of the clustering should be fair to each group.
+Chierchetti et al. \cite{chierichetti2017fair} formulated the Fair $k$-Center problem: clients belong to one or more groups based on various attributes.
+The objective is to return a clustering of points where each chosen center services a representative number of clients from \emph{every} group.
+This notion has since been classified as one that seeks to achieve \emph{group} fairness.
 Several other group fair clustering problems have since been introduced and studied \cite{bandyapadhyay2019colorful,kleindessner2019fair,abbasi2021fair,ghadiri2021socially}.
-Subsequently, clustering formulations that aimed to encapsulate \emph{individual} fairness were explored.
-In individually fair clustering problems, a clustering is considered fair if each individual is treated fairly.
-One such formulation of individually fair clustering was introduce by Jung et al. \cite{jung2019center}.
+Subsequently, clustering formulations that aimed to encapsulate \emph{individual} fairness were explored which seek to ensure that each individual is treated fairly.
+One such formulation was introduced by Jung et al. \cite{jung2019center}.
 This formulation is related to the well-studied $k$-Center clustering and is the following.
 Given $n$ points in a metric space representing users, and an integer $k$, find a set of $k$ centers $S$ such that $d(j,S)$ is at most $r_j$ where $r_j$ denotes the smallest radius around $j$ that contains $n/k$ points.
 Such a clustering is fair to individual users since no user will be forced to travel outside their \emph{neighborhood}.
-Jung et al. \cite{jung2019center} showed that the problem is NP-Hard and obtained a simple greedy $2$-approximation where each user $j$ is served by a center at distance at most $2r_j$.
+Jung et al. \cite{jung2019center} showed that the problem is NP-Hard and described a simple greedy algorithm that finds $k$ centers $S$ such that $d(j,S) \le 2r_j$ for all $j$.
 Jung et al.'s model can be related to an earlier model of Plesn\'ik who considered the Weighted $k$-Center problem \cite{plesnik1987pcenter}.
-In Plesn\'ik's version, each user $j$ specifies an arbitrary radius $r_j > 0$ and the goal is to find $k$-Centers $S$ to serve each user within their radius requirement.
+In Plesn\'ik's version, each user $j$ specifies an \emph{arbitrary} radius $r_j > 0$ and the goal is to find $k$ centers $S$ to serve each user within their radius requirement.
 Plesn\'ik showed that a simple variant of a well-known algorithm for $k$-Center due to Hochbaum and Shmoys \cite{hochbaum1985kcenter} yields a $2$-approximation.
 Plesn\'ik's problem has been relabeled as the Priority $k$-Center problem in recent work \cite{bajpai2021revisiting}.